-For centuries, hormigas culonas, or “big-bottomed ants”—a type of large leaf-cutter ant, always female—have been a regional delicacy and source of local pride in Santander, Colombia.
-Harvested in the spring, the hormigas santandereanas are quite nutritious, packed with protein and low in saturated fat; some locals like to tout their aphrodisiac qualities.
-They’re served in corner stores either fried or roasted with salt (and served in small containers or bags); more upscale establishments give them the gourmet treatment.
+Harvested only in the springtime rainy season, the hormigas santandereanas are quite nutritious, packed with protein and low in saturated fat; some locals like to tout their aphrodisiac qualities.
+They’re served in corner stores and at markets either fried or roasted with salt (and served in small containers or bags); more upscale restaurants give them the gourmet treatment.

 Of course, any way you have them, these hormigas are relatively unadorned insects you’re eating.
-In other words: Don’t look too closely if you're squeamish.
+In other words: Don’t look too closely if you’re squeamish.
+And warning: If you read about the behavior of these ants, which apparently only come out of the ground once a year to lay their eggs, you may thick twice about popping them in your mouth.

 Also in Barichara is the highly rated Color de Hormiga (Calle 8, No. 8-44; 726-7156), known for its filet mignon in ant sauce, which is topped with fried ants.